Gardener Vauxhall team at a garden site with labelled recycling bins Gardener Vauxhall: Recycling and Sustainability

 Our commitment as a Vauxhall gardener includes a clear recycling percentage target: we aim to divert at least 75% of all collected material to recycling or reuse by 2028.
 That target covers green waste, compostable food scraps from garden kitchens, clean wood, and separately collected packaging and metals where appropriate.
 By setting a measurable goal we can track route performance, van loads, and the success of partnerships that expand our reuse channels.

-On-site waste separation sacks for garden and recyclable materials We work in step with the borough's approach to waste separation: many local councils in Lambeth and neighbouring areas encourage residents and contractors to separate food waste, glass, paper, mixed recyclables and garden waste at source.
+A man wearing green gardening overalls and a white t-shirt is standing in a well-maintained backyard garden in Vauxhall, holding a garden rake with a blue head and red handle.
+The garden features a lush lawn with evenly cut grass, a flowering tree with white blossoms in the background, and a small green wire fence bordering a flower bed or shrubbery.
+The area is bathed in natural sunlight, indicating a clear, bright day, with the surrounding environment showcasing a mix of soil, grass, and natural-growing plants.
+The scene reflects outdoor garden maintenance typical of sustainable landscaping efforts, and the presence of gardening tools suggests active care and upkeep of the garden space, coordinated by a professional gardening service like Gardener Vauxhall.
+We work in step with the borough's approach to waste separation: many local councils in Lambeth and neighbouring areas encourage residents and contractors to separate food waste, glass, paper, mixed recyclables and garden waste at source.
 As a professional Gardener in Vauxhall we mirror that system on every job, providing labelled sacks and bins on site and educating clients on how small changes in disposal make a big environmental impact.

 Sustainable rubbish gardening area practices on site